 My Personal Reading List:

-The books I’ve listed on this page are either ones I’ve read and have on my bookshelf or those on my reading list that I plan to read.
-Many people ask me what I spend my time reading.
+The books I’ve listed on this page are either ones I’ve read and have on my bookshelf or those on my reading list.
+Many people ask me what I spend my time reading—a valid question.
 I read broadly and across disciplines and ideas.
-I prove one idea has many sides the next week with an opposing view from another brilliant mind.
-I am stuck no no idea rigidly.
+I prove one idea has many sides because on any given week I give time for an opposing view from yet another brilliant mind.
+I have values and beliefs, but am not stuck selfishly on a simple idea.

-The ideas in these books, like any we encounter, inevitably become part of our unconscious minds.
-I’m always open to ideas across different disciplines and make a point to engage with popular books, resonate with many people, and thus carry meaningful ideas about the human experience.
-When there are ideas that lots of humans get excited about, as. a social scientist, I want to see what the fuss is about.
-I want to understand why humans, like me, are drawn to it.
+Ideas in books we choose to encounter, inevitably become part of our unconscious minds.
+I make a point to engage with popular books that resonate with many people.
+Why?
+This gives us the best insight into who humans are and how they feel.
+If there are ideas humans are excited about. as a social scientist, I want to see what the fuss is.
+I want to understand not tell them they are wrong.

 1. The Righteous Mind: Why Good People Are Divided by Politics and Religion" by Jonathan Haidt